 A controlled environment can mean a lot of things.
 It may mean a specific environment for humidity and temperature control and other times it’s for something as simple as keeping the work environment dry.
 We’ll take a look at some of the temporary roofing ideas which you can utilise for your project.

 1. Keder roof

 A large number of manufacturers today apply Keder, a temporary roof technique.
-In this technique, aluminum beams of 1.5 or 3.0m lengths are fitted together to reach a maximum of 15m.
-The aluminum beams incorporate tracks same as the ones which are used for allowing sailing boats to pull up sails on their masts.
+In this technique, aluminium beams of 1.5 or 3.0m lengths are fitted together to reach a maximum of 15m.
+The aluminium beams incorporate tracks the same as the ones which are used for allowing sailing boats to pull up sails on their masts.